Bed Sheets

 Although both materials are natural fibres, they are not the same at all.
 Silk is made from cocoons and nests from insects, while TENCEL™ is made from wood pulp.

-Is TENCEL™ high quality?
+Is TENCEL™ High Quality?

 Absolutely!
 TENCEL™ is softer than silk, thanks to its smooth fibres.
 Fortunately, it also does not shrink or stretch, which is one of the drawbacks of silk.
 But that does not mean TENCEL™ is more expensive than other top fabrics out there.